neoforged/Documentation/user/docs/faq.md

 ### My client is lagging!
 What can I do?

 This is commonly because Minecraft is not a very optimized game, and mods can make this worse.

-If you are running shaders, chances are also that your graphics card is not strong enough to support them.
+If you are running shaders, chances are that your graphics card is not strong enough to support them.
+Try disabling shaders and see if this resolves the issue.

 If you want an exact breakdown of what is lagging, try using the [Spark][spark] mod.
 Spark is a profiler that can tell you what code paths are taking how long.
 To use it: